 The breakfast provided the best opportunity to appreciate the sights.
-From the restaurant terrace we’d stare in wonder upon the morning mist lifting from the river down below, and the first confident sun rays flooding the hotel gardens with their brilliant streaks.
+From the restaurant terrace, we’d stare in wonder upon the morning mist lifting from the river down below, and the first confident sun rays flooding the hotel gardens with their brilliant streaks.

-The hotel grounds are extensive and an electric buggy is needed to move about, unless you fancy a stroll at the bottom of the valley, where the landscaping is the most beautiful.
+The hotel grounds are extensive and an electric buggy is needed to move about unless you fancy a stroll at the bottom of the valley, where the landscaping is the most beautiful.
 We did fancy the stroll.
 From the riverside infinity pool, through manicured rice paddies studded with tall palms, down to the spa villas with their lily ponds, the gardens are utterly enchanting.

 Natural beauty aside, the hotel’s living spaces never compromise on comfort and luxury.

-There are good few types of guest accommodation (including the suites in the main building), but the most sought-after are the Riverfront Villas with pool and rooftop ponds, reminiscent of the drama on top of the hotel’s main building.
+There are a good few types of guest accommodation (including the suites in the main building), but the most sought-after are the Riverfront Villas with pool and rooftop ponds, reminiscent of the drama on top of the hotel’s main building.

-Ours was a beautiful and spacious Sayan Villa placed at the highest point of the resort, with large swimming pool.
+Ours was a beautiful and spacious Sayan Villa placed at the highest point of the resort, with a large swimming pool.
 Surrounded by well-maintained, mature greenery, it’s a picture-perfect sight… with the sound of a cascading brook and birds elevating it another level still.

 The old trees and tall bushes betray the hotel’s age, but so does the high level of service.
 All members of staff display the level of confidence and training indicative of the well-established resort and brand the Four Seasons is.

-From butlers to front desk, from restaurants to spa, smooth operation in every moment adds to the sense of a well-rehearsed theatrical play—all focused on making the guest’s experience perfect.
+From butlers to the front desk, from restaurants to spa, smooth operation in every moment adds to the sense of a well-rehearsed theatrical play—all focused on making the guest’s experience perfect.